waoverholt/waoverholt.github.io/_posts/blog/2016-04-27-testing_otu_picking.md

 Running with mpi & using 16 procs.

 10% = 38,059 sequences = 24 minutes = 23Gb RAM = 1 OTU

-20% = 75,824 sequences =
+20% = 75,824 sequences

 Guess I should have tried the smaller dataset ages ago.
-Only 1 OTU???
+Only 1 OTU, with all pairwise comparisons showing >99% similarity???
+Looking at the alignment it doesn't seem like that is the issue.
+I still need to attempt to use mothur's clustering algorithm to insure this, but that is not too high on my list of priorities since that won't scale to my full dataset.

+I'm going to work on benchmarking number of OTUs I can expect from this dataset and see about scaling the QIIME pipelines to my full dataset, which at least gives me some confidence that I can get these sequences clustered!

 ## QIIME open reference based pipeline
 This is the pipeline that was written to handle very large sequence databases and has all sorts of issues with it.
 However, it is fast, scales reasonably well, and probably doesn't distort the ecological picture on a very high level.
 This may well be what I'm forced to do if I can't figure out a robust method that will complete with the resourses I have available.
 I will say that even this pipeline fails on the full dataset on step4 (recovering all sequences that failed to cluster against greengenes and the 1% subsampling I used in step2).
 I have about 16million sequences that failed to be assigned in steps1-3.

+*Note: 2016-06-20.
+These 16 million sequences would very likely be the ones that get discarded due to being singletons, very low abundance, or present in <1% of the samples.
+Maybe I shouldn't have made this my hill to die on...
+In the end, using SWARM and following some basic OTU trimming (remove singletons and OTUs present in <10% of my library results in the loss of, wait for it, exactly 16 million.
+You can see this discussed on this post {% post_url 2016-06-20-swarm_clustering %}.

 This command was run through the cluster pbs script qiime_open_ref_otus.pbs The qiime command is reproduced below.